-The conventional unit cell of the C14 Laves phase (space group $P6_{3}/mmc$ and prototype MgZn$_2$) consists of a hexagonal cell of 12 atoms, composed of alternating stacks of triple layers and Kagomé layers along the $\langle c \rangle$ axis.
-The A atoms occupy the Wyckoff site $4f$ with a coordination number of 16 (Z=16), sandwiching the smaller B atoms at the Wyckoff positions of $2a$ within the triple layers when viewed along the $\langle a \rangle$ direction.
-B atoms in the Kagomé layers are located at the Wyckoff position $6h$ and exhibit icosahedral coordination (Z=12).
-The B atoms form a sublattice of tetrahedra along the vertices of the $\langle c \rangle$ axis.
+The C14 Laves phase (space group $P6_{3}/mmc$ and prototype MgZn$_2$) features a hexagonal cell with 12 atoms, composed of alternating stacks of triple layers and Kagomé layers along the $\langle c \rangle$ axis.
+The A atoms occupy the $4f$ Wyckoff site with a coordination number of 16 (Z=16), sandwiching the smaller B atoms at the $2a$ sites within the triple layers when viewed along the $\langle a \rangle$ direction.
+The Kagomé layer consists of B atoms at the $6h$ Wyckoff sites (Z=12), forming a sublattice of tetrahedra along the $\langle c \rangle$ axis.
 These tetrahedra alternate between face-sharing and vertex-sharing, creating trigonal bipyramids joined at their apexes (Figure \ref{fig:1}a).
-These chains are interconnected in the basal plane, forming large polyhedra with the A atoms situated at the centers of the polyhedra.
+The A atoms are centered within large polyhedral networks of B atoms.
 Half of the triangular B-atom nets in the Kagomé layer are "capped" by a B-atom in the $2a$ position, while the other half remain "uncapped" when viewed along the $\langle c \rangle$ axis (see Figure \ref{fig:1}b).